canonical/netplan/doc/netplan-yaml.md

   > (networkd backend only) Allow the specified interface to be configured even
   > if it has no carrier.

-- **keep-configuration** (scalar)
+- **critical** (scalar)

+  > This option sets the systemd KeepConfiguration option.
+  > (not recognized by NetworkManager)
+  >
-  > When set to "static", static addresses and routes won't be dropped on starting up process.
+  > When set to "static", static addresses and routes won't be dropped on
+  > starting up process.
-  > When set to "dhcp-on-stop", addresses and routes won't be dropped when stopping the daemon.
+  > When set to "dhcp-on-stop", addresses and routes won't be dropped when
+  > stopping the daemon.
-  > When set to "dhcp", addresses and routes provided by a DHCP server will never be dropped even if the DHCP lease expires, implies "dhcp-on-stop"
+  > When set to "dhcp", addresses and routes provided by a DHCP server will
+  > never be dropped even if the DHCP lease expires, implies "dhcp-on-stop".
   > When set to "yes", "dhcp" and "static" is implied.
   > Defaults to "no".
-  > (not recognized by NetworkManager)

 - **dhcp-identifier** (scalar)